BlueCyro/Cumulo/README.md

 E.g. `mono Cumulo.exe /headless/path/here --noconfirm`

+You may also opt to skip downloading the Nimbus companion mod by specifying `--nonimbus` as a command line flag.

 # How do I run with .NET 8?
 Simply replace your startup command with `dotnet Resonite.exe -YourExistingLaunchFlagsHere -Etc.`